Ice Fishing Multiplier History: Sample Round Log

 How I Use This Log Personally

-Comparing Theoretical vs Live Hit Rates
+Comparing Theoretical vs Observed Hit Rates

 Not a "Predictor" — It's a Logging Tool